 There is not much of a difference between VHF and UHF microphones as VHF can be referred to as high frequency or UHF (Ultra High Frequency) microphones, VHF has higher frequencies, but they are two of the same.

-VHF also uses wireless technology, so in that regard, they are quite similar.
-VHF devices use frequencies from 30 to 300 MHz, and UHF devices use frequencies from 300 to 3,000 MHz.
-VHF, therefore, has a higher frequency or capacity than UHF.
+Very high frequency also uses wireless technology, so in that regard, they are quite similar.
+Very high-frequency devices use frequencies from 30 to 300 MHz, and UHF devices use frequencies from 300 to 3,000 MHz.
+Very high frequency, therefore, has a higher frequency or capacity than UHF.

-VHF is also very useful for digital television broadcasting as the VHF channels are reserved for VHF high-band (VHF-high).
+Very high frequency is also very useful for digital television broadcasting as the VHF channels are reserved for VHF high-band.
 VHF has been associated with FM radio frequencies, television broadcasts.
-VHF has the highest range of frequencies and higher frequency capacity (MHz).
+Very high frequency has the highest range of frequencies and higher frequency capacity (MHz).

-VHF is so popular because it can provide great stereo sound, VHF is not as crowded as UHF, VHF directional microphones are more flexible in their placement options.
+VHF is so popular because it can provide great stereo sound, Very high frequency is not as crowded as UHF, VHF directional microphones are more flexible in their placement options.

-VHF usually has better sound quality than UHF, VHF microphones are easier to use outdoors, and VHF is more reliable in signal quality.
-VHF television transmitters can also be used for WiFi.
+VHF usually has better sound quality than UHF, Very high-frequency microphones are easier to use outdoors, and VHF is more reliable in signal quality.
+Very high frequency television transmitters can also be used for WiFi.
 VHF devices have the best coverage for outdoor devices, while UHF is useful for office or indoor locations.

-VHF vs. UHF Microphone VHF has some interference, but VSWR can be improved by increasing the VSWR value of VHF elements.
-VHF offers better voice clarity than UHF does, VHF has higher bandwidth, and higher VSWR allows VHF more flexibility in terms of frequencies.
+VHF vs. UHF Microphone VHF has some interference, but VSWR can be improved by increasing the VSWR value of Very high-frequency elements.
+VHF offers better voice clarity than UHF does, Very high frequency has higher bandwidth, and higher VSWR allows VHF more flexibility in terms of frequencies.

-VHF is more expensive than UHF, VHF systems cost more as VHF is the older technology and VHF instruments have lower volume capacity.
-VHF wireless microphone systems are usually cheaper because VHF frequencies are not used as much for wireless microphones, so VHF microphone prices tend to be lower than UHF prices.
+VHF is more expensive than UHF, VHF systems cost more as Very high frequency is the older technology and VHF instruments have lower volume capacity.
+VHF wireless microphone systems are usually cheaper because the Very high frequency is not used as much for wireless microphones, so VHF microphone prices tend to be lower than UHF prices.

 Should You Choose a VHF or UHF device?